AndrasKovacs/flatparse/README.md

 * [`FlatParse.Basic`][basic] only supports the above features.
 If you don't need indentation parsing, this is sufficient.
-* [`FlatParse.Stateful`][stateful] additionally supports a built-in `Int` worth of internal state and an additional `Int` reader environment.
+* [`FlatParse.Stateful`][stateful] additionally supports a built-in `Int` worth of internal state and an additional custom reader environemnt.
 This can support a wide range of indentation parsing features.
 There is a slight overhead in performance and code size compared to `Basic`.
 However, in small parsers and microbenchmarks the difference between `Basic` and `Stateful` is often reduced to near zero by GHC and/or LLVM optimization.